Jean-Charles Sambor

 Latest EM Debt economic and market outlook.

-We remain cautious on core EM sovereign spreads.
-Valuations are tight, and we think there is scope for widening triggered by US markets, with spillover effects into EM.
-While we acknowledge the argument that momentum is improving, we do not believe spreads are immune from external shocks.
-That said, we continue to see very compelling opportunities in high yield and special situations.
-We are constructive on the long side in Venezuela, Lebanon, and distressed China names, where we see asymmetric upside.
+At the same time, we remain cautious on core EM sovereign spreads.
+Valuations are tight, and we believe there is scope for widening triggered by US markets, with spillover effects into EM.
+Whilst we acknowledge the argument that momentum is improving, we do not believe spreads are immune from external shocks.
+That said, we continue to see very compelling opportunities in high yield and special situations (such as Venezuela and Lebanon).

 Receive our insights